West Pier: 19th century

 The opening of West Pier in 1866 from the Illustrated London News.

 The West Pier was constructed during a boom in pleasure pier building in the 1860s, during which 22 new piers were erected across Britain.
 It was designed by architect Eugenius Birch as a place for seaside visitors to enjoy fresh sea air.
 Some wealthy residents in the nearby Regency Square objected to construction, complaining that the planned toll houses at the entrance would spoil the view of the sea from their homes.
-It was felt that the pier would have a positive effect on property values in the town, so the pier was approved.
+It was felt that the pier would have a positive effect on property values in the town, so the pier was approved by the Brighton West Pier Order 1864.
 Construction began in 1863 and the pier opened to the public on 6 October 1866.

 West Pier circa 1900.
 By this time a central bandstand and full-length weather screens had been added.
 A pavilion had opened in 1893.

 The pier's length was 1115 ft with a width of 310 ft at the pierhead.
 It was built with cast iron threaded columns screwed into the seabed.
 The superstructure's ironwork was manufactured by Robert Laidlaw, featuring an "oriental" style.
 By the opening, the pier was fitted with gas lamps with ornamental serpent designs, which had been directly influenced by similar examples inside the nearby Royal Pavilion.
 The pier had ornamental houses, two toll houses and glass screens at the pierhead to protect visitors from the weather.
 A New Scientist report covering Britain's piers called the pier Birch's "masterpiece".

 In 1893, the pierhead was extended under the supervision of Birch's nephew, Peregrine, who added a pavilion with a capacity for 1,400 people.
 After the Royal Suspension Chain Pier was demolished following a storm in 1896, the West Pier became the only one on Brighton's seafront until the construction of the Palace Pier in 1899.